michaeldimchuk/pyvial/README.md

 the application, but a function registered with a `Resource` instance will only be invoked for routes defined in that specific resource.

+The route invocation will be the last callable in the call chain, so any middleware in the chain before can exit the request and prevent the route invocation or even any other middleware from being called, exiting instead.
+This may be helpful in cases where an application needs to fail early if the request isn't valid, like if a required header is missing.

 Below is an example of registering a middleware to log route invocation:
 ```
 from __future__ import annotations